COVID-19 Business Resources

 Maryland Business Express has a full listing of Governor Hogan’s executive orders, guidance on business closures (essential / non-essential) and a list of frequently asked questions for Maryland business owners, as well as many other resources.

-The Maryland Department of Commerce is offering three new business assistance programs in response to the COVID-19 pandemic:
+The Maryland Department of Commerce is offering business assistance programs in response to the COVID-19 pandemic:

 - Maryland Small Business COVID-19 Emergency Relief Loan Fund PROGRAM CLOSED 4/6/20.